 Come and learn all you need to know to compete in the second annual Pitt Three Minute Thesis, to be held on April 1, 2019.
 In this workshop, Meghan Culpepper from the Office of the Provost will review the rules and eligibility requirements for the 3MT Competition, and Dr. Joel Brady from the Center for Teaching and Learning will provide students with helpful hints to prepare a three-minute oration and an accompanying presentation slide of their research.
 Register here.
 The 3MT is sponsored by the Office of the Provost, the University Library System, and the Center for Teaching and Learning.
 New this year will be celebrity judges and a People’s Choice Award.

-The recent Dietrich School and University 3MT competitions were impressive displays of skills in communicating the substance, originality, and relevance of dissertation research concisely and in accessible ways to non-specialist audiences.
+The 2018 Dietrich School and University 3MT competitions were impressive displays of skills in communicating the substance, originality, and relevance of dissertation research concisely and in accessible ways to non-specialist audiences.

 With warm congratulations to the divisional winners and runners-up, here are the results: